gmacario/python-accelerated/contrib/slides-revealjs/slides-python.md

 * On Linux
   - Get the default package from the distro
   - The use **Virtualenv** (<https://virtualenv.pypa.io>)
-* On Windows and MacOS
+* On Windows and macOS
   - Install **Anaconda** (<https://www.anaconda.com/products/individual>)
   - If size is a **real** issue, also consider **micromamba**
 * If everything else fail